Skip to content

 #!/bin/bash

-The working principle of this script is: it uses lsusb to find the ST-Link line, then uses awk to extract the bus number (second column) and device number (the first three characters of the fourth column).
-The substr($4, 1, 3) trick is there because the device number in the lsusb output is followed by a colon, such as "005:", and we only want the first three characters.
+This script works by using grep to find the ST-Link line, then using awk to extract the bus number (second column) and the device number (first three characters of the fourth column).
+The cut -c 1-3 trick is because the device number in lsusb output is followed by a colon, like "005:", and we only want the first three characters.

-You can put this script in the ~/bin directory, add execute permission with chmod +x, and run it after re-attaching the USB device each time.
-Or you can add it as an alias in your .bashrc or .zshrc, such as alias fix-stlink='sudo ~/bin/fix-stlink.sh', so that in the future you only need to type fix-stlink.
+You can put this script in your ~/bin directory, add execute permissions with chmod +x, and run it after re-attaching the USB device.
+Alternatively, you can add it to an alias in your .bashrc or .zshrc, like alias fixstlink='sudo ~/bin/fix_stlink.sh', so in the future you only need to type fixstlink.

-Now that the device is passthrough and the permissions are set, we can start actually flashing the firmware.
+Now that the device is passed through and permissions are set, we can start flashing the firmware for real.
 OpenOCD's configuration file system is very flexible.
-You need to specify two configuration files: one is the interface configuration, describing which debug probe you are using; the other is the target configuration, describing which chip you are flashing.
+You need to specify two configuration files: one is the interface configuration (describing which debug probe you use), and the other is the target configuration (describing which chip you are flashing).

 For ST-Link V2 and STM32F103C8T6, the configuration files are: